2011 Youngstown State Penguins football team

-The 2011 Youngstown State Penguins football team represented Youngstown State University in the 2011 NCAA Division I FCS football season.
-The Penguins were led by second-year head coach Eric Wolford and played their home games at Stambaugh Stadium.
-They are a member of the Missouri Valley Football Conference.
-They finished the season 6–5, 4–4 in MVFC play to finish in a tie for fourth place.
+The 2011 Youngstown State Penguins football team represented Youngstown State University as a member of the Missouri Valley Football Conference (MVFC) during the 2011 NCAA Division I FCS football season.
+Led by second-year head coach Eric Wolford, the Penguins compiled an overall record of 6–5 with a mark of 4–4 in conference play, placing in a three-way tie for fourth in the MVFC.
+Youngstown State played their home games at Stambaugh Stadium in Youngstown, Ohio.